 Against Descartes: “I Think, Therefore I Don’t Know”

 René Descartes was a famous philosopher who coined the classic phrase, “I think, therefore I am.”
-When Descartes came up with that idea he believed that he had dumped all of his knowledge base and was essentially starting from scratch to determine what man could truly know based on his reason alone.
-The only way to be...
+When Descartes came up with that idea, he believed that he had dumped all of his knowledge and was essentially starting from scratch to determine what man could truly know based on his reason alone.
+The only way to...
 Continue Reading →

 Debate Scripture with Scripture

-Recently, I have been around a couple of conversations regarding free will, particularly in relation to soteriology. (the study of salvation) While not looking to specifically argue any position in this post, I have noticed a trend around these arguments that I disagree with greatly and that finds itself outside of the soteriological argument.
-Essentially,...
+Recently, I have been around a couple of conversations regarding free will, particularly in relation to soteriology (the study of salvation).
+While not looking to specifically argue any position in this post, I have noticed a trend around these arguments that I disagree with that has nothing directly to do with the free will or...
 Continue Reading →